turbot/steampipe-docs/docs/cloud/dashboards.md

 A snapshot is a saved view of a dashboard at a point in time with a given set of inputs and variables.

-To take a snapshot, click the camera icon at the top of the dashboard after the dashboard is fully loaded (the button will be disabled until the dashboard has finished loading).
+To take a snapshot, click the **Snap** button at the top of the dashboard after the dashboard is fully loaded (the button will be disabled until the dashboard has finished loading).

 <img src="/images/docs/cloud/dash_snapshot_header.png" width="400pt"/>
 <br />